1981 South Korean presidential election

 Two-stage presidential elections were held in South Korea in February 1981.
 An electoral college was elected on 11 February, which in turn elected the president on 25 February.
 They were the last indirect presidential elections controlled by the government of Chun Doo-hwan under the new 1980 constitution.
 Chun was re-elected with 90% of the electoral college vote.

 Background

 Rising to prominence as the leader of the military after the assassination of former military dictator of South Korea Park Chung-hee, Security Commander Chun Doo-hwan successfully forced Park's successor Choi Kyu-hah to step down from the presidency and became president himself through the indirect elections of 1980.

 He then revised the Constitution on 27 October 1980.
 The revised constitution was slightly less authoritarian than its predecessor.
 Among other things, it changed the presidential election system.
 Although it was still an indirect election by the electoral college, opposition candidates were now allowed to enter.
+The president was limited to a single seven-year term without the possibility of re-election, and any change allowing re-election was blocked from taking effect for the president in office at the time of amendment.
 However, this had no effect on the political landscape.
-Chun had jailed most prominent opposition politicians, including former NDP chairman Kim Young-sam, 1971 NDP presidential nominee Kim Dae-jung, and former prime minister Kim Jong-pil.
+Chun had jailed most prominent opposition politicians, including former NDP chairman Kim Young-sam, 1971 NDP presidential nominee Kim Dae-jung, and former prime minister Kim Jong-pil, all three of whom would later face Chun's handpicked successor, Roh Tae-Woo, in the 1987 presidential election.